 Now I’m not saying the publisher didn’t do anything at all.
 They spread the product to sites like Amazon, Desura, Gamersgate.
 They also got many review websites to write about Deadly30.
 It’s important I just don’t think it’s worth fifty percent.

 Also many thanks to everyone for buying the game, it keeps me independent for the time.
 In total, I believe the game made over $100,000+.
 Not very sure of this though because all the sales information goes straight to the publisher, I only get my cut later.
 I have no control, no stats, and this is very bad.

 There are serious costs to pay when you surrender control.
 There are definitely times for publishers, but I’ll be self-publishing my next game.

 Lesson 4.
 Do it yourself first.

-Sometimes when I look back at this game the word “failure” pops up.
+Sometimes when I look back at this game I think of failure.
 Probably because there were more mistakes made in development than there should have been.
 Still, regardless of the faults, this is the biggest game I’ve made, and I’m proud of it.

-It was a very expensive learning experience to me personally, I don’t think I’ll ever forget.
+It was an expensive learning experience which I’ll never forget.